dnknth/ldap-ui/README.md

 * `LOGIN_ATTR`: User name attribute, defaults to `uid`.
 * `USE_TLS`: Enable TLS, defaults to true for `ldaps` connections.
 Set it to a non-empty string to force `STARTTLS` on `ldap` connections.

-if `BASE_DN` or `SCHEMA_DN` are not provided explicitly, auto-detection from the root DSA is attempted.
+If `BASE_DN` or `SCHEMA_DN` are not provided explicitly, auto-detection from the root DSA is attempted.
 For this, the root DSA must be readable anonymously, e.g. with the following ACL line for OpenLDAP:

 ```text